silx-kit/fabio/doc/source/performances.rst

 Those benchmarks have been done with all data already in cache using a Intel Xeon E5520  @ 2.27GHz running Debian 7.

-.. table:: Execution time for reading a file, benchmarked using the ``timeit'' module. :label:`Benchmark`
+.. table:: Execution time for reading a file, benchmarked using the ``timeit'' module.
     :class: w

     +---------------+---------------------------+--------+--------------+--------------+--------------+